Visyond/website-hugo/site/content/features/sensitivity.md

 ---
-title: Sensitivity
+title: Sensitivity Analysis Tool
+metaTags: "<meta name=\"title\" content=\"Sensitivity Analysis Tool\">\r\n\r\n<meta name=\"description\" content=\"Instantly understand the relationship between input and output variables in a spreadsheet with visyond’s sensitivity analysis tool.\">\r\n\r\n<meta name=\"keywords\" content=\"sensitivity analysis tool,sensitivity analysis software\">"
 topTitle: >-
-  Instantly Understand the Relationship Between Input and Output Variables in a Spreadsheet
+  Sensitivity Analysis Tool - Instantly Understand the Relationship Between Input and Output Variables in a Spreadsheet
 topSubTitle: >-
-  Sensitivity analysis is a great way to better understand relationships between inputs and outputs of your spreadsheet.
-Visyond makes it a few-clicks job.
+  Sensitivity analysis tool offers a great way to better understand relationships between inputs and outputs of your spreadsheet.
+Visyond makes sensitivity analysis setup a few-clicks job.
 signUpURL: /accounts/signup/
 requestURL: /request
 bgImage: /img/banner.jpg
 infoBlockFirst:
-  - descr: >-
-      Visyond’s Sensitivity Analysis lets you identify critical variables easily so you can focus on what’s important to save time and effort.
+  - descr: "* Instantly identify critical spreadsheet inputs and outputs\r\n* Isolate and focus on important variables to save time and effort\r\n* Easily setup one-way sensitivity analysis where only one input variable is changed, or a two-way sensitivity analysis where two input variables are changed at the same time\r\n* Make the most out of sensitivity analysis and run it after [Impact (Tornado) analysis](/features/tornado/) which will help you identify the most significant variables"
     files:
       - descr: >-
           With just a few clicks Visyond allows you to run Sensitivity analysis